Science Writing Internship

 4. Smithsonian Environmental Research Center Internship Program will appear under the search results.
 Choose the green Apply Now button.

 5. After completing the first few pages of the application (personal and academic info), you'll reach a section called "Program Choices."
 You can choose up to 3 labs/programs to apply for at the Smithsonian Environmental Research Center.
+For the science writing internship, choose "Science Writing and Communications."

 6. In the Personal Statement/Essay portion of the application, write your statement and then copy your writing samples underneath it.
 At least one writing sample must be written.
 If you have any multimedia samples you wish to include, either copy links to them or email them as attachments to Kristen Goodhue (goodhuek@si.edu).